Patient-friendly billing: Three tips for success

 Simplify the payment process

-more, 30 percent of those with self-reported fair or poor health expressed this sentiment.
+According to a 2015 PricewaterhouseCoopers survey, nearly a quarter of consumers “did not find bills simple to pay.”
+What’s more, 30 percent of those with self-reported fair or poor health expressed this sentiment.

 But don’t stop there: Patients should be called periodically and reminded of their obligations.
 Twenty-four-hour call center services also provide patients with the convenience to pay their bills at any time.

 Looking to address your ASC’s billing issues?
 Surgical Notes, the